aws-samples/retail-demo-store/docs/Deployment/getting-started.md

 ## Step 2: Create a S3 Staging Bucket

-We recommend to create a dedicated bucket for deployment with **versioning enabled.**
+Create a dedicated S3 bucket specifically for deployment, and ensure that [**versioning is enabled**](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) for this bucket.

 !!!
 Note
     Bucket Region: Your staging bucket must be in the **region** in which you plan to deploy the Retail Demo Store.